-1. Establish a limit on the expansion of surface water-irrigated acres.
+Establish a limit on the expansion of surface water-irrigated acres.

 Surface water regulatory action items (or controls) implemented by the NDNR are set forth in Neb.
 Rev. Stat. § 46-716 and apply to the surface water control area as shown in Figure 2.
-The limit on expansion of surface water irrigated acres is for all portions of the P-MRNRD within the Platte River drainage area.
 NDNR will establish an annual limit on the expansion of surface water-irrigated acres.
 The limit on the expansion of surface water-irrigated acres shall be a maximum of one-third of the amount the P-MRNRD will allow for the expansion of groundwater-irrigated acres.
 NDNR will utilize the number of additional groundwater irrigated acres in place in the IMP area as of January 1 of each year for determining the number of additional acres for surface water irrigated on each calendar year.
 The limit established on the expansion of surface water irrigated acres is for agricultural production land irrigated from a new surface water appropriation and does not include other types of irrigation use, municipal use, or industrial use.

-The limit on the expansion of surface water irrigated acres shall be a maximum of one third of the amount the P-MRNRD will allow for the expansion of groundwater irrigated acres.
-NDNR will utilize the number of additional groundwater irrigated acres in place in the IMP area as of January 1 of each year for determining the number of additional acres for surface water irrigated on each calendar year.
-This limit will only apply to land within the IMP Surface Water Control Area illustrated in Figure 2.
+This limit will only apply to land within the Surface Water Control Area illustrated in Figure 2.
 Should P-MRNRD issue a moratorium on any increase in groundwater-irrigated acres, NDNR will issue a similar moratorium to limit development of additional acres for surface water irrigation.